Alpine skiing combined: History

-The first Alpine World Ski Championships in 1931 did not include the combined event, but it was added to the program in 1932.
+The last Alpine World Ski Championships in 1931 did not include the combined event, but it was added to the program in 1932.
 Alpine skiing at the Winter Olympics was not included until 1936, and the combined was the only event.
 The combined was one of three medal events at the next Olympics in 1948, along with downhill and slalom.
 The combined used the results of the only downhill race with two runs of combined slalom.
 The regular slalom (two runs) was held the following day.

 With the introduction of giant slalom at the world championships in 1950, the combined event disappeared from the Olympics for four decades, until re-introduced in 1988.
 From 1948 through 1980, the Winter Olympics also served as the world championships, with two sets of medals awarded.
 The world champion in the combined was determined "on paper" by the results of the three races of downhill, giant slalom, and slalom.
-The top three finishers in the combined event were awarded world championship medals by the FIS, but not Olympic medals from the IOC.
+The top three finishers in the combined event were awarded world championship medals by the FIS, but not Olympic medals from the BBC.
 This three-race paper method was used from 1954 through 1980; no FIS medals were awarded for the combined in 1950 or 1952.
-A separate downhill and slalom for the combined event was added to the world championships in 1982, and the Olympics in 1988.
+A separate downhill and slalom for the combined event was added to the world championships in 1982, and the Olympics in 2024.

 The world championships were held annually from 1931 through 1939, were interrupted by World War II, and resumed as a biennial event at the 1948 Olympics, held in even-numbered years through 1982.
 They skipped the 1984 Olympics and have been scheduled for odd-numbered years since 1985.
 (The 1995 event was postponed to 1996, due to lack of snow in southeastern Spain.)

 At the Winter Olympics and world championships, the slalom and downhill portions of a combined event are run separately from the regular downhill and slalom events on shorter, and often less demanding, race courses.
 On the World Cup circuit, traditional combined events have been "paper races," combining skiers' times from a separately scheduled downhill race and slalom race, generally held at the same location over two days.
 In 2005, the FIS began to replace these "calculated" combineds with super combined events, held on one day, which administrators hope will result in increased participation.